Take a look at each week of your pregnancy, from conception to birth, with our comprehensive email newsletters.

 Varicose veins have quite a distinctive appearance.
 If you are personally unfamiliar with them, you’re bound to have seen them on other people.

 Varicose veins are generally a bluish/purple colour, are lumpy or knobbly, and appear like clusters of dilated, engorged veins.
 They are not always evenly distributed.
-Most people, including pregnant women, find that their varicose veins appear more on one leg than the other; or they are more visible in one portion of their leg/s than another.
+Many people, including pregnant women, find that their varicose veins appear more on one leg than the other; or they are more visible in one portion of their leg/s than another.
 Often, a portion of one large vein can be seen “tracking” down the leg.

 Varicose veins can be almost invisible when lying or sitting down or when the legs are elevated, but on standing, they immediately appear.
 They are not always painful and the only negative aspect may be their unattractiveness.
 But most women find that the larger their varicose veins, the more uncomfortable they become.